-We hope that the effort in development is oriented to make the platform light, even if it is on Java because it seems that this version would be in a good level of competition against proprietary applications.
+We hope that the development effort is aimed at making the platform light, even if it is based on Java, since it seems that this version would be at a good level of competition against proprietary applications.
 A list of improvements has been published, of which we had already advanced algunas with the first impression of 1.9 alpha.
-Below the basics that have already been released through the distribution lists and some forums:
+Here are the basics that have already been released through mailing lists and some forums:

 - Legend of graduated symbols.

 - Legend quantities by category.